2023–24 St. Thomas (Minnesota) Tommies women's basketball team

 The 2023–24 St. Thomas Tommies women's basketball team represented the University of St. Thomas in the 2023–24 NCAA Division I women's basketball season.
 The Tommies, led by 19th-year head coach Ruth Sinn, played their home games at Schoenecker Arena in Saint Paul, Minnesota as members of the Summit League.
 They finished the season 15–16, 7–9 in Summit League play, to finish in fifth place.

-This season was St. Thomas's third year of a five-year transition period from Division III to Division I, an incredibly rare and historic jump that bypasses Division II altogether.
+This season was St. Thomas's third year of a five-year transition period from Division III to Division I, an incredibly rare and historic jump that bypassed Division II altogether.

 Previous season

 The Tommies finished the 2022–23 season 13–17, 7–11 in Summit League play, to finish in eighth place.
 As the No. 8 seed in the Summit League tournament, they defeated Western Illinois in the first round before losing in the quarterfinals to South Dakota State.